 Leptospirosis is an infectious disease caused by a type of bacteria called Leptospira.
 The disease causes serious damage to the kidney and liver, and may be fatal in severe cases.
 Severely infected dogs show signs of lethargy, depression, loss of appetite, vomiting, fever, and increased thirst and urination.
 Dogs may develop jaundice.
 There are several tests for diagnosing leptospirosis, but the two most common ones are the DNA-PCR test and the microscopic agglutination test (MAT).
 Infection can be diagnosed with either test, but each has weaknesses, and in some situations both tests may be needed to reach a diagnosis.

+Pets that have been diagnosed with epilepsy are usually prescribed one or more medications to prevent convulsions or seizures.
 Careful monitoring of epileptic pets is necessary, not only to make sure the dose of the medicine is right, but also to ensure there are no problems related to the long-term use of the medication.
+The most important thing to do is follow your veterinarian's instructions closely and give the medication regularly and consistently.
+This will ensure that the value reported on the blood test is reliable.

 Pancreatitis is a disease caused by inflammation of the pancreas.
 In the cat, inflammation of the pancreas is often part of a larger inflammatory condition that typically involves the liver and intestine, as well as the pancreas.
 Clinical signs are often vague and non-specific, and include lethargy, poor appetite, weight loss, and dehydration.
 Pancreas-specific lipase is a form of lipase produced only in the pancreas.
 It is highly specific to the pancreas and blood values increase only when there is pancreatic inflammation.